-Liposuction vs Tummy Tuck For a Flatter Stomach
+Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

-Liposuction or lipectomy is a minimally invasive cosmetic surgical procedure.
-Dr will suction excess fat out from targeted areas of the body permanently, thereby reshaping and adding contour to that area.
+Liposuction or lipectomy is generally considered a minimally invasive cosmetic surgical procedure.
+During this procedure, Dr Doyle will suction excess fat out from targeted areas of the body permanently, thereby shaping and adding definition to that area.
 It reduces stubborn fat in areas of the body resistant to conventional weight loss methods like dietary modification and regular exercise.

 A tummy tuck or abdominoplasty is a surgical procedure wherein Dr Doyle removes excess skin from the stomach area, which has a smoothing and tightening effect on your midsection.

-Both surgeries are similar, yet apply different surgical techniques to get the desired tummy shape.
+Both surgeries are similar, yet they apply different surgical techniques to achieve the preferred abdominal shape.
 Each has its own merits and demerits.

-Both liposuction and tummy tuck are beneficial in people with body contouring goals.
+Both liposuction and tummy tuck (abdominoplasty) are beneficial in people with body shaping surgery goals.
 But they have some important differences:

 Liposuction